You might be questioning yourself or google about What is Vulkan Run Time Libraries and what it’s doing on my Windows 10?

 7. Ashes of the Singularity

 So, here we end up with doing nothing :).
-Just take the detailed info by reading the guide or you can also watch videos that not only explain Vulkan but also compares it with old Dx12 API for better understanding.
+Just take the detailed info by reading the guide or you can also watch videos that not only explain Vulkan but also compare it with old Dx12 API for better understanding.

 No need to worry, Keep things as they were and move on…